linode/docs/docs/kubernetes/how-to-migrate-from-k8s-alpha-to-terraform/index.md

 source = "git::https://github.com/linode/terraform-linode-k8s.git?ref=5e68ff7beee9c36aa4a4f5599f3973f753b1cd9e"
 {{< /file >}}

-1. To apply these changes, re-init the modules by running the following command:
+1. To apply these changes, re-initialize the module by running the following command:

         terraform init

-1. Once this has completed, run terraform apply:
+1. Once this has completed, apply your changes with the following command:

         terraform apply

     {{< note >}}
 Depending on the changes that have been configured, you may or may not see the upgrade perform actions.
-For example, in this case, because the only change was to the kubernetes version, no actions were taken.
+For example, in this case, because the only change was to the Kubernetes version, no actions were taken.
 {{< /note >}}

 ### Delete a Cluster